eshita19/dsalgo/README.md

       }

       ```
    - Method calls are stored in memory stack(LIFO - last in first out) manner.
+   - Pros: Ease of code, Cons: Not space and time efficient.